larrytheliquid/Lemmachine/README.md

     curl -X POST -H "Accept: text/html" -i http://localhost:3000 && echo

 All of this is just default behavior and can be overridden by defining appropriate hook methods.

+Even though we are working in a language with a lot of verification power, the amount of code required for a complete runnable application remains competitive with more mainstream languages:
+    module ItsSoEasy where
+    open import Lemmachine
+    main = runResolve (toApp [])